carol8421/cloudserver/docs/GET_BUCKET_V2.md

 The GET Bucket v1 and v2 responses are largely the same, with only a few changes.
 The `NextMarker` v1 parameter has been replaced by the `NextContinuationToken`.
-The `NextContinuationToken` is only included if the response is truncated.
+The `NextContinuationToken` is included with any truncated response, even if no delimiter is sent in the request.
 Its value is an obfuscated string that can be passed at the `continuation-token` in the next request, which will be interpreted by CloudServer.
 The `KeyCounter` parameter is returned in every response.
 Its value is the number of keys included in the response.
 It is always less than or equal to the `MaxKeys` value.